 Data Transfers

-Customer Data and Personal Data that Microsoft processes on Customer’s behalf may not be transferred to, or stored and processed in a geographic location except in accordance with the DPA Terms and the safeguards provided below in this section.
-Taking into account such safeguards, Customer appoints Microsoft to transfer Customer Data and Personal Data to the United States or any other country in which Microsoft or its Subprocessors operate and to store and process Customer Data and Personal Data to provide the Online Services, except as described elsewhere in the DPA Terms.
+Customer Data, Professional Services Data, and Personal Data that Microsoft processes on Customer’s behalf may not be transferred to, or stored and processed in a geographic location except in accordance with the DPA Terms and the safeguards provided below in this section.
+Taking into account such safeguards, Customer appoints Microsoft to transfer Customer Data, Professional Services Data, and Personal Data to the United States or any other country in which Microsoft or its Subprocessors operate and to store and process Customer Data, and Personal Data to provide the Products, except as described elsewhere in the DPA Terms.

-All transfers of Customer Data and Personal Data out of the European Union, European Economic Area, United Kingdom, and Switzerland to provide the Online Services shall be governed by the Standard Contractual Clauses in Attachment 2.
+All transfers of Customer Data, Professional Services Data, and Personal Data out of the European Union, European Economic Area, United Kingdom, and Switzerland to provide the Products and Services shall be governed by the 2021 Standard Contractual Clauses implemented by Microsoft.
+In addition, transfers from the United Kingdom and Switzerland shall be governed by the 2010 Standard Contractual Clauses.
+In the case of any inconsistency between the 2021 Standard Contractual Clauses and the 2010 Standard Contractual Clauses, the inconsistency shall be resolved so as to provide an adequate level of data protection for the Customer Data, Professional Services Data, and Personal Data under applicable law.
 Microsoft will abide by the requirements of European Economic Area and Swiss data protection law regarding the collection, use, transfer, retention, and other processing of Personal Data from the European Economic Area, United Kingdom, and Switzerland.
 All transfers of Personal Data to a third country or an international organization will be subject to appropriate safeguards as described in Article 46 of the GDPR and such transfers and safeguards will be documented according to Article 30(2) of the GDPR.

 In addition, Microsoft is certified to the EU-U.S. and Swiss-U.S. Privacy Shield Frameworks and the commitments they entail, although Microsoft does not rely on the EU-U.S. Privacy Shield Framework as a legal basis for transfers of Personal Data in light of the judgment of the Court of Justice of the EU in Case C-311/18.
 Microsoft agrees to notify Customer if it makes a determination that it can no longer meet its obligation to provide the same level of protection as is required by the Privacy Shield principles.